AmitaSuri/Flutter/Resources.md

 **-----------------------------------Firebase and Flutter project connectivity----------------------------**

+**they made a chat app by max in udemy course. it's in my firevbase/my_chat_app in training folder.
+The UIs for chat were from shubham in chatgpt.

-**Important do codelab which setsup with firebase cli and covers authentication and cloud storage...
+**my reference - Don't do this codelab as it uses firebase UI and goRouter. which setsup with firebase cli and covers authentication and cloud storage but it us...
 Codelab firebase authentication and firestore - https://firebase.google.com/codelabs/firebase-get-to-know-flutter#4**

-Firebase offers many services...authentication, cloude storage(for database with many good features), realtime database(database..old), storage(for storing users data like images, etc), etc.
+Firebase offers many services...authentication, cloude storage(for database with many good features), realtime database(database..old), storage(for storing users data like images, etc), etc...reference https://firebase.google.com/docs/firestore/quickstart?authuser=0

 You can connect your flutter project manually or with cli tools. once tools are installed you dont need to install them again. next time only start with command 'flutterfire configure'